PIANIST

 Artem Yasynskyy was born into a family of musicians in Ukraine.
 He is the recipient of the second prize and five additional prizes at the Sydney International Piano Competition, as well as the gold medal and audience prize at the Cincinnati World Piano Competition in Ohio, USA.
 He has also been a laureate at the Honens Piano Competition in Calgary, Canada; the Top of the World Competition in Tromsø, Norway; the Gina Bachauer International Piano Competition in Salt Lake City, Utah; the Leschetizky International Piano Competition in Hamburg; the Sendai International Music Competition in Japan; and the Gian Battista Viotti International Piano Competition in Vercelli, Italy.

-From 2015, he held a teaching position in the main subject of piano at the University of the Arts Bremen.
-Since 2019, he has been a lecturer (LfbA) there.
-In 2021, he served as a substitute professor for the main subject of piano.
-From 2022 to 2024, he held a professorship for piano at the Conservatorio Tartini in Trieste, Italy.
+Since 2015 he has held a teaching position in the main subject of piano at the University of the Arts Bremen.
+In 2019, he was appointed as a lecturer, and in 2021, he served as a substitute professor for the main subject of piano there.
+From 2022 to 2024, he held a professorship in piano at the Conservatorio Tartini in Trieste, Italy.

 He completed his piano studies with distinction at the Prokofiev State Music Academy in Donetsk under Albina Orischuk achieving numerous competition successes during this period.
 Since 2010, he has resided in Germany, where he pursued postgraduate and master’s studies at the University of the Arts Bremen under Professor Patrick O’Byrne, completing both with distinction, including his concert exam.